SubEthaSensOMatic/TypeUtils/README.md

 # TypeUtils
-**TypeUtils** is library containing threadsafe tools for type conversion and high performance data mapping.
+**TypeUtils** is a library containing threadsafe tools for type conversion and high performance data mapping.

 ## Installation
 You can download source and build project on your own or install package via nuget